rust-lang/rust/doc/rust.md

 ## String table productions

-Some rules in the grammar -- notably [operators](#operators), [keywords](#keywords) and [reserved words](#reserved-words) -- are given in a simplified form: as a listing of a table of unquoted, printable whitespace-separated strings.
+Some rules in the grammar -- notably [unary operators](#unary-operator-expressions), [binary operators](#binary-operator-expressions), [keywords](#keywords) and [reserved words](#reserved-words) -- are given in a simplified form: as a listing of a table of unquoted, printable whitespace-separated strings.
 These cases form a subset of the rules regarding the [token](#tokens) rule, and are assumed to be the result of a lexical-analysis phase feeding the parser, driven by a DFA, operating over the disjunction of all such string table entries.

 When such a string enclosed in double-quotes (`"`) occurs inside the grammar, it is an implicit reference to a single member of such a string table